-The Provision for Restoration and Rehabilitation is based largely on an obligation to contribute to the 0k Tedi Financial Assurance Fund (refer note 1(g) and note 21).
-Pursuant to the Mine Closure Code, contained in the Mining (0k Tedi Mine Continuation (Ninth Supplemental) Agreement) Act 2001, the Company is required to update its Mine Closure Plan and submit it to the Office of the Environment and the Department of Mining every three years.
-The updated Mine Closure Plan must notify, amongst other things, what the Company's latest estimate is of the open pit mine closure of US\$227 million which has been further updated in 2016 to reflect the continuation of the mine to 2025 and approved by the regulators in 2017 and estimated a cost of mine closure of US\$196 million.
+The Provision for Restoration and Rehabilitation is based largely on an obligation to contribute to the Ok Tedi Financial Assurance Fund (refer note 1(g) and note 21).
+Pursuant to the Mine Closure Code, contained in the Mining (Ok Tedi Mine Continuation (Ninth Supplemental) Agreement) Act 2001, the Company is required to update its Mine Closure Plan and submit it to the Office of the Environment and the Department of Mining every three years.
+The updated Mine Closure Plan must notify, amongst other things, what the Company's latest estimate is of the open pit mine closure costs.
+A Mine Closure Plan in 2013 estimated a cost of mine closure of US\$227 million which has been further updated in 2016 to reflect the continuation of the mine to 2025 and approved by the regulators in 2017 and estimated a cost of mine closure of US\$196 million.